bienbiendev/rime-field-url/README.md

 # Field URL

-Field component for Rizom CMS.
+Field component for rīme CMS.
 Simple component that display the document URL.